 To request a Test Report Form you will need to:

-• Test Report Forms can only be sent to Receiving Organisations and additional copies will not be sent to the candidate, their families or friends.
+• Test Report Forms can only be sent to organisations that accept IELTS and additional copies will not be sent to the candidate, their families or friends.

 There is no charge for this service.

 How soon can I re-sit the test?

 There is no limit placed on when you can re-sit the test.
 However, IELTS recommends you reflect on your result and do additional study before taking the test again.
 Some test centres offer preparatory courses and language classes.
 See here for further guidance.
 You can also improve your skills by using the Official IELTS Practice Materials.

 What if I feel my test result is wrong?

 You can apply for an Enquiry on Results at your test centre within six weeks of the test date.
 You must pay an enquiry fee, which is fully refunded if your band score changes.
 Note that IELTS Examiners and markers follow strict assessment guidelines and are regularly monitored.
 The IELTS testing process has the highest quality control procedures.